deepnair/typescriptnodemongodbexample/README.md

 1. Export default validateResource.
 1. In the routes file, mention the route to create user at '/api/v1/user' and with a post method add the middleware validateResoure(createUserSchema).
 The createUserSchema is imported from user.schema.ts from the schema folder.
 Then call the createUserHandler function.
 1. Test the route with thunderclient using a name, email, password and passwordConfirmation at the api endpoint.

+### Create Session

+1. In the session model, create a session schema which will take a user of type mongoose.Schema.Types.ObjectId, with a ref of "User", also have a valid (boolean), userAgent (string).
+The valid can default to true.
+1. In the session service have a service to createSession, which returns a session.toJSON() from the session model.
+Have a findSessions which gets all the sessions that are valid of a particular user, have an updateSession which finds a session and updates it.
+1. Have a reissueAccessToken function that takes in a refreshToken then checks for the validity of the refreshToken, then checks if the decoded object from the verification has a session associated with it.
+1. If the session exists and is valid, then find the user that is associated with that session using findUser (from user service).
+1. Finally sign a jwt with the user, and the sessionId and return the accessToken from the function.
+1. Ensure all the functions are exported from the service.
+1. In the controller, have a createUserSessionHandler.
+This checks the req.body using the validatePassword service from user service.
+Then if it is valid, create a session, then create an accessToken and a refreshToken with the user and session and send it in the response.
+1. Create a getSessionsHandler that finds the user form res.locals.user._id and uses the findSessions service from session service to find all valid sessions associated with the user.
+1. Create a deleteSessionsHandler that finds the session from the res.locals.user.session and uses the updateSession service to change the valid to false.
+Then res.send({accessToken: null, refreshToken: null}).
+1. Remember to export all the handlers.
+1. Create a session schema which will have a zod object which will basically take an email and a password.
+After the email property add a .email('You must put in a valid e-mail') so that the field is parsed for a valid e-mail.
+1. Create the route for session which will have an endpoint of 'api/v1/sessions'.
+This will take a post method to create a session, a get method for getting the valid sessions (this will have the requireUser middleware because you should only be able to get your sessions if you're a logged in user), a delete method for deleting the session (this will also have the requireUser middleware run since you need to be logged in to log out).